-As a Civil Wedding Celebrant in Catania and Sicily, I am always looking for unique and personal ways to make my clients' big day special.
+As a Civil Wedding Celebrant in Catania and Sicily, I like to celebrate unique and significative rites that represent the love and commitment of my spouses.

 One of the rituals that I often propose is the Blindfolded Portrait Rite: a medieval ritual that symbolizes the strength and duration of love.